RhysTribolet/academic_website/content/post/Errors/_index.md

 projects: []
 ---

-Blog 1
-Why errors are the most important thing for practice
+Why errors might be the most important thing for practice

 _“Learning cannot occur in the absence of information.”
 (Guadagnoli & Lee, 2004)_